XYLiu0413/SemanticTrack/README.md

 NOTE：We currently are sorting out the code of the baselines, and will gradually upload it in the future.
 ## Environment

-Create a new Conda environment using the provided `environment.yaml` file:
+Create a new conda environment using the provided `environment.yaml` file:

 ```bash
 conda env create -f environment.yaml
 ```
+This will setup a conda environment named SemanticTrack with Python 3.8, PyTorch 2.3.0.

 ## Data Availability